Mohamud Muse Hersi: Biography

 A former General in the Somali Armed Forces of long-time Somali president Mohamed Siad Barre, Muse later became a local and state governor in northern Somalia before the outbreak of the Somali Civil War.
-He hails from the Osman Mahamuud sub-clan of the larger Majeerteen clan and is the great grandson of Xirsi Boqor Osman son of Boqor Osman Mahamuud.
+He hails from the Bah-Dir Roble sub of the larger Osman Mahamuud sub-clan and is the great grandson of Xirsi Boqor Osman, son of Boqor Osman Mahamuud.